xinyuIUB/xinyuIUB/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-As a Ph.D. student jointly trained at Indiana University Bloomington and IU Indianapolis, I explore sensor science, signal processing, quantum computing, and deep learning.
-What motivates me most is the excitement of discovering new ideas and the joy of turning them into practical solutions.
-My long-term goal is to build intelligent sensing and computational systems that connect the physical world with advanced machine learning and quantum technologies.
-I hope my work can contribute tools that are both innovative and genuinely useful to others.
-I truly enjoy connecting with people who share similar interests.
-If you are working in related areas—or simply curious about these topics—I warmly welcome you to reach out.
-I’m always happy to exchange ideas, learn from others, and explore opportunities to collaborate.

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+Hi there, I'm Xinyu! 👋

+I’m currently a Ph.D. student jointly trained at **Indiana University Bloomington** and **IU Indianapolis**, exploring the intersection of **sensor science**, **signal processing**, **quantum computing**, and **deep learning**.

+I see research as a journey driven by curiosity and creativity.
+What excites me most is discovering new ideas and transforming them into practical, meaningful technologies.

+🌱 Current Research Interests
+- Intelligent sensing systems
+- Signal processing and computational modeling
+- Deep learning for physical systems
+- Quantum computing and hybrid ML–quantum frameworks

+🎯 Long-Term Vision
+To bridge the physical and computational worlds by developing sensing and learning frameworks that are innovative, reliable, and impactful in real-world environments.

+🤝 Let’s Connect!
+I truly enjoy meeting people who share similar interests.
+If you’re working in related areas—or simply curious about these topics—
+**feel free to reach out anytime.
+I’d love to exchange ideas and collaborate.**

+📫 Email: *your-email@domain.com*
+🔗 LinkedIn: *your-link*
+🌐 Website: *your-website*

+Thanks for visiting my page! 😊

 A data-driven personal website
 ======